 What makes this stamp so unique?
 First of all, the stamp features a plane known as the JN-4HM, built in World War 1.
 It was the first plane used to deliver mail.
 But what really makes this batch of stamps unique is that due to a printing error, the airplane and the blue background are printed upside down.

-This error only occurred on one sheet of 100 stamps, which have mostly been sold off into singles.
+This error only occurred on one sheet of 100 stamps, which have mostly been sold off in singles.
 It’s considered one of the rarest stamps of all time.
-In 2016, a single stamp sold for $1,351,250 at auction.
+In 2018, a single stamp sold for $1,593,000 at auction.

-'Once Upon a Time in Shaolin' by the Wu-Tang Clan
+‘Once Upon a Time in Shaolin’ by Wu-Tang Clan

 - Price: $2 million

-Martin Shkreli, a pharmaceutical executive, purchased the album for $2 million.
+Martin Shkreli, the disgraced pharmaceutical executive, purchased the album for $2 million.
 Fans, who expected him to release the album for free, were left disappointed.
 Shkreli went prison for securities fraud, and the federal government seized the album along with his other assets.
+Netflix is planning to release a movie about the dramatic unfolding of events.

 More From GOBankingRates